 The same is true for new accounts you open as joint holders during the marriage.
-Any accounts that list both you and your future spouse as account holders will affect both your report and his, regardless of who uses the account or pays the bills.
+Any accounts that list both you and your future spouse as account holders will affect both your report and theirs, regardless of who uses the account or pays the bills.

 Bad credit isn't necessarily a reason to not get married, but financial stress can cause a marriage to fail.
-It is always a good idea to have a serious conversation about your credit situations and finances prior to the wedding day.
+It's always a good idea to have a serious conversation about your credit and finances prior to the wedding day.
 Since you will likely be applying for accounts jointly in the future, you want to be aware of where you both stand and how you differ in your approaches to financial management.

 Doing so can help minimize conflict and stress after the honeymoon is over.